quiltdata/athena-federation-python-sdk/README.md

 ### Logging in to Docker

-You will need an account on, e.g., https://hub.docker.com.
+You will need an account on, e.g., [Docker Hub](https://hub.docker.com).

 ```shell
 sudo docker login